-These guidelines should be read in conjunction with other City Council endorsed design documents (i.e. Mississauga Accessibility Design Handbook 2005, and CPTED Principles 2000) to ensure the highest level of development possible.
-Furthermore, all new and different standards not in compliance with current municipal engineering standards (i.e. lighting and paving) need to be reviewed by the Transportation and Works Department, with particular regard for maintenance and replacement costs.
+These guidelines should be read in conjunction with other City Council endorsed design documents, e.g., the Mississauga Accessibility Design Handbook 2005, and the Mississauga CPTED Principles to ensure the highest level of development possible.
+Further, all new and different standards not in compliance with current municipal engineering standards, e.g., lighting and paving, need to be reviewed by the Transportation and Works Department, with particular regard for maintenance and replacement costs.